15 Big Facts About My Big Fat Greek Wedding

 In 2002, Joel Zwick's My Big Fat Greek Wedding became a worldwide phenomenon.
 Shot on a budget of $5 million, the Tom Hanks-produced movie went on to earn more than $368 million at the global box office.
 The film was written by its star, Nia Vardalos, who played Fotoula "Toula" Portokalos, a Greek-American who falls for non-Greek-American Ian Miller (John Corbett), much to the disapproval of her overbearing family.
-Here are some facts about the highest-grossing romantic comedy of all-time.
+Here are some facts about the highest-grossing romantic comedy of all-time, on the 15th anniversary of its release.

 1. IT BEGAN LIFE AS A STAGE SHOW IN LOS ANGELES.